Utilities

 At the end of the calculation you will find a

-file.
-If the file is "unformatted", run (in the folder with this file) the commandw90spn2spn.x -export seedname
+seedname.spnfile.
+If the file is "unformatted", run (in the folder with this file) the commandw90spn2spn.x -export seednameor equivalently

 Copy the

-file on the machine on which you want to runpostw90
+seedname.spn.fmtfile on the machine on which you want to runpostw90. -

 On this second machine (after having compiled